 One-pan meals are our favorite because, well, they’re easy AF and perfect for busy weeknights.
-Dice up a sweet potato and some chicken; cut fresh asparagus into pieces; and let garlic, chicken broth, salt, and pepper do the work.
+Dice up a sweet potato and some chicken, cut fresh asparagus into pieces, and let garlic, chicken broth, salt, and pepper do the work.

 Vegans, rejoice: This creamy veggie pasta is what you’ve been waiting for.
 Baby bellas and sliced asparagus dress up penne pasta and taste amaze mixed in with a cheesy vegan sauce.
 Add in extra red pepper flakes if you like your pasta on the spicy side.

-Coat the stalks in panko bread crumbs, flour, and eggs, plus some spices for extra flavor, then bake for 10 to 12 minutes.
+Coat the stalks in panko bread crumbs, flour, and eggs, plus some spices for extra flavor.
+Then bake for 10 to 12 minutes.
 And since fries are meant to be dipped, this recipe comes with a Greek yogurt-ranch sauce too.
 Our mouths are watering.

 Sure, asparagus makes your pee stink.
 But it’s also versatile, healthy, and bursting with flavor.